Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Analytics Cookies

 Yes, even privacy-friendly analytics tools typically require consent in the EU.
-Some analytics providers like Plausible operate without cookies at all, which can simplify compliance.
+Some providers like Plausible operate without cookies at all, which removes the consent requirement entirely.
 Others like Matomo can be configured for cookie-less tracking.
+If avoiding the consent overhead is a priority, switching to cookieless analytics is the cleanest solution — see our first-party data guide for how to approach measurement without the compliance burden.

 Marketing and Advertising Cookies

 These always require consent.
-Third-party advertising cookies from networks like Google Ads or Facebook create the most complex consent scenarios because they involve data sharing with external parties.
+Third-party advertising cookies from networks like Google Ads or Meta create the most complex consent scenarios because they involve data sharing with external parties — and those parties’ own processing chains.

 Cookie Audit Checklist: